the-events-calendar/the-events-calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Events Calendar is the number one calendar plugin for WordPress.
-Easily create and manage events (including virtual events!) on your WordPress site with The Events Calendar free plugin.
+The Events Calendar: #1 calendar plugin for WordPress.
+Create/manage events (virtual too!) on your site with the free plugin.

 == Description ==
 Easily create and manage an events calendar on your WordPress site with [The Events Calendar](https://evnt.is/mj) free plugin.
 Whether your events are in-person or virtual events, this WordPress calendar plugin boasts professional features backed by our world-class team of developers and designers.